docker-hy/docker-hy.github.io/data/part-2/section-3.md

 Try using your browser to access http://localhost/api/ping and see if it answers pong

-It might be Nginx configuration problem: Add trailing `/` to the backend url in the nginx.conf could do the trick...
+It might be Nginx configuration problem.
+Ensure there is a trailing / on the backend url as specified under the location /api/ context in the nginx.conf.

 </text-box>